JaeLee18/JaeLee18.github.io/_pages/about.md

 ## Updates (Oct.28.24)

 9 | 📜 Another paper, Single Image to 3D Point Cloud, is accepted to WACV 2025.
-8 | 📜 My paper is accepted to ECCV 2024.
+8 | 📜 My paper, Tree-D Fusion, is accepted to ECCV 2024.
 See you in Milan, Italy🇮🇹.
 [Project Website](https://www.jaejoonglee.com/treedfusion/)
 7 | 🎉 Received Merit Recognition Award from Purdue University.
 6 | 📜 "Latent L-systems: Transformer-based Tree Generator" is accepted to ACM Transaction on Graphics, and invited to present at SIGGRAPH2024!
 5 | 🎉 Offered Samsung Electronics Scholarship.